databio/markmeld/docs/basic_config.md

 # Markmeld config file

+A markmeld project is configured using a yaml configuration file, by default named `_markmeld.yaml`.
+This document explains the basics of what should go into this configuration file.
+In short, you specify the things you want markmeld to build, which are called *targets*.
+Each target will include the data/content, the relevant templates, and anything else you want to include.
+Let's start with some quick definitions:

 ## Definition of terms

 - **target** - A specific recipe to run that usually produces an output to build.